vietanhduong/profiling/README.md

 # Profiling

 A demonstration on implementing eBPF for profiling applications.
 This repository is inspired by BCC and Grafana/Pyroscope, with some customizations.
+### ⚠️ Deprecation: This repository has been moved to [wBPF](https://github.com/vietanhduong/wbpf) and is no longer actively maintained.

 ## Notes